Do you know the motto of Disney World? No, it’s not “The Happiest Place on Earth”. Instead, it is “The Most Magical Place on Earth”.

 First, data security and privacy are huge concerns with fingerprint scans.
 With rising awareness of data security, most people are not okay with sharing biometrics.
 And most people refrain from using fingerprint readers too.

 Second, disease transmission is an even bigger concern in the present day.
-After the COVID-19 pandemic broke out, people are more conscious about what they touch.
+After the COVID-19 pandemic broke out, people were more conscious about what they touch.
 If you are visiting Disney World anytime soon, these might be your concerns too.

 Is my information safe with Disney?